 The Company considers operating results for two business segments: Open Outcry and Electronic Trading and Clearing.
 Open Outcry is the trading and clearing of NYMEX Division and COMEX Division futures and options contracts on the trading floors of the Exchange.
-Electronic Trading and Clearing consists of NYMEX ACCESS®, NYMEX ClearPort® Trading and NYMEX ClearPort® Clearing and trading on the CME Globex electronic trading platform.
+Electronic Trading and Clearing consists of NYMEX ACCESS[®], NYMEX ClearPort[®] Trading and NYMEX ClearPort[®] Clearing and trading on the CME Globex electronic trading platform.
 The Company reports revenue on a segment basis.
 Total revenues presented for each segment include clearing and transaction fees related to such segment and a pro rated portion of market data fees.
 Other revenues are attributed entirely to Open Outcry.
 Direct transaction costs are allocated directly to the segment they are incurred for.
-Depreciation and amortization and other operating expenses are allocated directly to the segment they pertain to, where practicable, with the balance of these expenses allocated based on the proportion of operating revenues, net of direct transaction costs, attributed to each segment.
+Depreciation and amortization and other operating expenses are allocated directly to the segment.
 Non-operating income and expenses are allocated entirely to Corporate/Other.
 The prior year segment information has been reclassified to reflect this methodology of reporting each segment.